Launceston's most comprehensive healthcare and wellness professionals.

 Inbalance Physiotherapy & Pilates' seasoned physios, Polestar educated pilates instructors and massage therapists - some of the best hands in the business .

-In-Balance Physiotherapy and Pilates provides a uniquely tailored healthcare experience with an exceptional team offering Physiotherapy services, lymphoedema treatments, pilates classes, hydrotherapy, massage therapies, Power Plate Training and more.
+In-Balance Physiotherapy and Pilates is located in Launceston, Tasmania.
+We provide a uniquely tailored healthcare experience with an exceptional team offering Physiotherapy services, lymphoedema treatments, pilates classes, hydrotherapy, massage therapies, Power Plate Training and more.
 This holistic approach to health and wellbeing means you’re in good hands - we treat the person, not just the complaint.

 Since 2006, In-Balance Physiotherapy and Pilates has provided innovative, safe and effective treatment and services to a broad clientele from across Launceston and northern Tasmania.
 Our highly experienced team of Physiotherapists are committed to optimising your function, mobility and quality of life.